HiveRunner/HiveRunner/README.md

 # Hive version compatibility

 - This version of HiveRunner is built for Hive 4.0.x.
+- For Hive 3.x support please use HiveRunner 6.x.
 - For Hive 2.x support please use HiveRunner 5.x.
 - Command shell emulations are provided to closely match the behaviour of both the Hive CLI and Beeline interactive shells.
 The desired emulation can be specified in your `pom.xml` file like so: